Modesto Botox

 The most common side effect of BOTOX® treatment is temporary bruising.
 Another side effect is headaches, however this is a rare occurence.
 If headaches do occur, they are usually gone within 24 to 48 hours.

-What are some statistics of botox usage?
+What are some statistics of Botox Cosmetic usage?

 The top five nonsurgical cosmetic procedures in 2005 were: